-- 2.1 All text and images displayed on the billboard must be static, not imitate a traffic control device or include traffic instructions (for example 'stop'), and not involve moving parts or flashing lights. - 2.2 All signage must only display or advertise a matter associated with the primary purpose for which the premises are used. - 2.3 All signage must be maintained by the premises owner, to a standard that ensures public safety and doesn't adversely impact the visual amenity. - 2.4 Any lighting devices associated with the signage, such as sensory lighting, must be positioned on the site and shielded so as not to cause glare or other nuisance to nearby residents or motorists.
-Night lighting must be designed, constructed and operated in accordance with 'Australian Standard AS4282 Control of the obtrusive effects of outdoor lighting'.
+- 2.1 All text and images displayed on the billboard must be static, not imitate a traffic control device or include traffic instructions (for example 'stop'), and not involve moving parts or flashing lights. - 2.2 All signage must only display or advertise a matter associated with the primary purpose for which the premises are used, or the purpose stated in this approval. - 2.3 All signage must be maintained by the premises owner, to a standard that ensures public safety and does not adversely impact the visual amenity.

+2.4 Any lighting devices associated with the signage, such as sensory lighting, must be positioned on the site and shielded so as not to cause glare or other nuisance to nearby residents or motorists.
+Night lighting must be designed, constructed and operated in accordance with 'Australian Standard AS4282 - Control of the obtrusive effects of outdoor lighting'.